datarobot/datarobot-user-models/model_templates/gpu_vllm_textgen/README.md

   vllm
 ```

+- You can get the values for `DATAROBOT_API_TOKEN` and `MLOPS_DEPLOYMENT_ID` from the DataRobot UI.
-Note: The `--shm-size` argument is only needed if you are trying to utilize multiple GPUs to run your LLM.
+- Note: The `--shm-size` argument is only needed if you are trying to utilize multiple GPUs to run your LLM.